Cherpunkal: Parishes

-The Holy Cross Forane Church Cherpunkal is under the Syro-Malabar Eparchy of Palai It is a forane church and it has 13 parishes under its jurisdiction.
+The Mar sleeva Forane Church Cherpunkal is under the Syro-Malabar Eparchy of Palai It is a forane church and it has 7 parishes under its jurisdiction.
 It has become a pilgrim centre because of its association with St.Thomas.

 History

-Tradition has it that the stone laid by St.Thomas ultimately led to the founding of the Holy Cross Church at Cherpunkal.
+Tradition has it that the stone laid by St.Thomas ultimately led to the founding of the Mar sleeva Forane Church at Cherpunkal.
 In the course of his gospel preaching he landed at the Moonnupeedikayil ferry and interacted with the people there.
 As a result of this contact, members of five families were converted to Christianity and baptized.
 A cross was believed to have been set up at a place chosen by the apostle.
 The place where the cross stood, with the passage of time, came to be called Cherpunkal.
 It is believed that this cross was instrumental in working numerous miracles.
 In response to several requests sent abroad, a crucifix embossed on a single piece of wood arrived.
 In accordance with an order issued by the meenachil karthavu, the church built on the northern bank of the Meenachil River was shifted to the southern bank.
 The foundation stone for the new church was laid on 14 September 1096.
 The land for the construction of the church was donated by Kallampally Namboothiri, a landlord.
 The old church, which is still preserved, was built in the 15th century to accommodate the increasing number of believers.
 The routine of offering the Holy Mass on the main altar for the Kallampally family on 14 September every year still continues.
 The old church and the presbytery were constructed under the supervision of Rev. Philipose Vattamattathil.
 The new church was blessed in 1911 by the vicar general Msgr.
 Cyriac Kannamkary during the tenure of the Vicar Apostolic Mar Thomas Kurialacherry.